elliotching/myapp001/README.md

 ## Task 2

 ### Realm Impl
-Data is prepopulated into Realm if realm table Contact is empty
+Data is prepopulated into Realm if realm table Movie is empty

 ### PrimaryKey (int)
 All init progress using integer increment for the id Primary Key.